henkbirkholz/draft-birkholz-tuda/draft-birkholz-tuda.md

 Claim:

+: A piece of information asserted about a subject.
+A claim is represented as a name/value pair consisting of a Claim Name and a Claim Value {{-jwt}}

-: an attribute value pair that is intended to be related to a statement {{-sacmterm}}.
+: In the context of SACM, a claim is also specialized as an attribute/value pair that is intended to be related to a statement {{-sacmterm}}.

 Endpoint Attestation: